-For information related to academic misconduct, please refer to the University's Student Code of Conduct - Academic, which is found in Section 19 of the Student Handbook.
+For information related to academic misconduct, please refer to the University's Student Code of Conduct - Academic, which is found in the Student Handbook.

-For information related to misconduct that is not sexual misconduct and is not academic misconduct, please refer to the Student Conduct Code - Behavioral, which is found in Section 20 of the Student Handbook.
+For information related to misconduct that is not sexual misconduct and is not academic misconduct, please refer to the Student Conduct Code - Behavioral, within the Student Handbook.